SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	    dimension into even parts.
 The corresponding Regions will only be created, when the respective access methods are used later.

+	    :param numberRows: the number of rows the Region should be devided in
+	    :param numberColumns: the number of columns the Region should be devided in
 	    :return: the first element as new Region if successful or the region itself otherwise

 	.. py:method:: setRaster(numberRows, numberColumns)

 		Define a raster, by deviding the Region's height in ``numberRows`` even sized rows and it's width into ``numberColumns`` even sized columns.

+	    :param numberRows: the number of rows the Region should be devided in
+	    :param numberColumns: the number of columns the Region should be devided in
 		:returns: the top left cell (``getCell(0, 0)``) if success, the Region itself if not

 	.. py:method:: getRow(whichRow)